Texas Tech University

 SCOPE

-This policy and the procedures herein will be followed when a university official receives an allegation of misconduct in scientific or other scholarly activity or of retaliation because of such allegations.
+This policy and the procedures herein will be followed when a university official receives an allegation of misconduct in scientific or other scholarly or creative activity or of retaliation because of such allegations.
 Circumstances of the reported case may require deviation from the normal procedure in order to meet the best interests of the university and parties involved.
-Any change in procedures must ensure fair treatment of the individual subject to the allegation, and any substantial changes of the procedure must be approved by the Vice President for Research (VPR) in advance of the change.
+Any change in procedures must ensure fair treatment of the individual subject to the allegation, and any substantial changes of the procedure must be approved by the Vice President for Research & Innovation (VPR) in advance of the change.

 Difficulties are presented when an allegation of misconduct is brought after a significant passage of time from when the alleged misconduct occurred.
 As a result, it is common for institutions or other governmental bodies to restrict allegations that may be brought after the passage of a predetermined amount of time.
+Subject to exceptions established by an external sponsor, this policy and its procedures apply only to misconduct occurring within six years of the date Texas Tech University receives an allegation of misconduct.

 DEFINITIONS

-3. Conflict of Interest – A conflict of interest refers to a situation in which an employee's financial, professional, or other personal considerations may directly or indirectly affect or have the appearance of affecting the employee's judgment in exercising any duty or responsibility, including the conduct or reporting of research, owed to the institution.
-For more information regarding TTU policy on conflict of interest, see TTU OP 10.20, Conflict of Interest and Commitment Policy.
+4. Conflict of Interest – A conflict of interest refers to a situation in which an employee’s financial, professional, or other personal considerations may directly or indirectly affect or have the appearance of affecting the employee’s judgment in exercising any duty or responsibility, including the conduct or reporting of research, owed to the institution.
+For more information regarding TTU policy on conflict of interest, see TTU OP 40.10, Conflict of Interest and Commitment Policy.

 6. Good Faith Allegation – An allegation made with the honest belief that scientific misconduct may have occurred.
 An allegation is not in good faith if made with reckless disregard for or willful ignorance of facts that would disprove the allegation.

-8. Misconduct – Includes fabrication, falsification, or plagiarism in proposing, performing, or reviewing research or in reporting research results.
-It also includes ordering, advising, or suggesting that subordinates engage in research misconduct.
-The misconduct must depart significantly from accepted practices of the relevant research community and must be committed intentionally, knowingly, or recklessly.
-It does not include honest error or differences of opinion.
-Misconduct includes the material failure to comply with federal requirements for protection of researchers, human subjects, or the public, or for ensuring the welfare of laboratory animals.
-Misconduct also includes, but is not limited to, the failure to meet other legal requirements governing research and scholarly activity.
+9. Misconduct – Misconduct includes fabrication, falsification, or plagiarism in proposing, performing, or reviewing research or scholarly or creative activity or in reporting results of research or scholarly or creative activity.
+It also includes ordering, advising, or suggesting that subordinates engage in misconduct.
+The misconduct must depart significantly from accepted practices of the relevant research, scholarly, or creative community and must be committed intentionally, knowingly, or recklessly.
+Misconduct does not include honest error or differences of opinion.

 a.
-Fabrication – Making up data or results and recording or reporting them
+Fabrication – Making up data or results and recording or reporting them.

 c.
-Plagiarism – The appropriation of another person's ideas, processes, results, or words without giving appropriate credit
+Plagiarism – The appropriation of another person’s ideas, processes, results, or words without giving appropriate credit.

-9. Research Integrity Officer (RIO) − The institutional official responsible for assessing allegations of research misconduct to determine if they fall within the definition of research misconduct and warrant an inquiry on the basis that the allegation is sufficiently credible and specific so that potential evidence of research misconduct may be identified.
+10. Research Integrity Officer (RIO) – The institutional official(s) responsible for assessing allegations of misconduct to determine if they fall within the definition of misconduct and warrant an inquiry on the basis that the allegation is sufficiently credible and specific so that potential evidence of misconduct may be identified.

 PROCEDURE

-If an allegation of misconduct in research or other scholarly activity is made against a member of the Texas Tech University faculty, staff, or student body, the allegation shall be dealt with in the following manner:
+If an allegation of misconduct in research or other scholarly or creative activity is made against a member of the Texas Tech University faculty, staff, or student body, the allegation shall be dealt with in the following manner:

 1. Reporting Misconduct or Retaliation